josevasquez15336/sortable-table/README.md

 The task has the following features:

-The Vue application fetches a public JSON file and displays its data in a table.
+    1. The Vue application fetches a public JSON file and displays its data in a table.
-The Vue application is styled using TailwindCSS and is responsive.
+    2. The Vue application is styled using TailwindCSS and is responsive.
-The table columns can be sorted.
+    3. The table columns can be sorted.
-The table columns can be filtered.
+    4. The table columns can be filtered.
-The Vue application contains unit tests.
+    5. The Vue application contains unit tests.
-The Vue application is hosted on a web server and can be accessed via a URL.
+    6. The Vue application is hosted on a web server and can be accessed via a URL.

 ## Hosted Application

-The Vue application can be accessed at the following URL:
+The Vue application can be accessed at the following [URL](https://sortable-table-30f2a.web.app)

 ## Project setup and usage